Collaboration with Researchers

 Raymond (Pat) Fishe, University of Richmond

-Eleni Gousgounis, Stevens Institute of Technology
+Eleni Gousgounis, The University of Scranton

 Pankaj (P.K.)
 Jain, University of Memphis